-- Occupational descriptions for 4-digit occupations (based on ONS information); - Skills, Abilities, Interests and Knowledge data mapped to 4-digit occupations based on US ONET information; - Changes in pay by detailed 4-digit occupation (between 2012 and 2013); - Unemployment rates (based on LFS data); - Hard to fill vacancies (currently limited primarily to data from the UKCES Employer Skills Survey); - Current job vacancies based on UJM API; - Census (limited information for 2011 on occupational employment at a detailed geographical level and on travel to work distances); and
+- Occupational descriptions for 4-digit occupations (based on ONS information); - Skills data mapped to 4-digit occupations based on US ONET information; - Changes in pay by detailed 4-digit occupation (between 2014 and 2015); - Unemployment rates (based on LFS data); - Hard to fill vacancies (currently limited primarily to data from the UKCES Employer Skills Survey); - Current job vacancies based on UJM API and real-time vacancy data from Burning Glass; - Census (limited information for 2011 on occupational employment at a detailed geographical level and on travel to work distances); and

-3 Some have argued for an even more detailed breakdown to the 5-digit level of SOC, but this is not feasible given data currently available.
+7 Some have argued for an even more detailed breakdown to the 5-digit level of SOC, but this is not feasible given data currently available.

-4 Plus in some cases additional information on: age; gender; status; and qualification (highest held).
+8 Plus in some cases additional information on: age; gender; status; and qualification (highest held).